mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 Frustratingly, `CamelCase` concepts got dropped from the C++ standard at the last moment before releasing C++20.
 Now, we are facing the predictable consequences of running out of names.
-As long as some concepts in the library could be easily named with a `standard_case` there are some that are hard to distinguish from the corresponding type names, such as `Quantity`, `QuantityPoint`, `QuantitySpec`, or `Reference`.
+As long as some concepts in the library could be easily named with a `standard_case` there are some that are hard to distinguish from the corresponding type names, such as `Quantity` or `QuantitySpec`.
 This is why we decided to use `CamelCase` consistently for all the concept identifiers to make it clear when we are talking about a type or concept identifier.
 However, we are aware that this might be a temporary solution.
 In case the library gets standardized, we can expect the LEWG to bikeshed/rename all of the concept